195th Technical Meeting

 April 30 - May 2, 2019; Holiday Inn Cleveland South, Independence, OH

 Note: Rubber Division, ACS reserves the right to make changes to this program pending Steering Committee review, presentation time changes, speaker cancellations, etc.

-Click here to view a PDF of the Technical Program schedule with abstracts.
+Click to view the Technical Meeting schedule/program - no abstracts.